xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 end-to-end application-aware traffic engineering path computed once again through SRTE Policy.

-In the Metro Fabric design, the Service End Point uses PCEP or BGP-SRTE (Phase 1 uses PCEP only) along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
+In the Compass Metro Fabric design, the Service End Point uses PCEP or BGP-SRTE (Phase 1 uses PCEP only) along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
 This is done by associating an SLA tag/attribute to the path request.
-Upon receiving the request, the XTC controller calculates the path based on the requested SLA, and uses PCEP or BGP-SRTE to dynamically program the ingress node with a specific SRTE Policy.
+Upon receiving the request, the SR-PCE controller calculates the path based on the requested SLA, and uses PCEP or BGP-SRTE to dynamically program the ingress node with a specific SRTE Policy.

-The Metro Fabric design also uses MPLS Performance Management to monitor link delay/jitter/drop (RFC6374).
+The Compass Metro Fabric design also uses MPLS Performance Management to monitor link delay/jitter/drop (RFC6374).

 ## Transport Controller Path Computation Engine (PCE)

-### XR Transport Controller (XTC)
+### Segment Routing Path Computation Element (SR-PCE)

-XR Transport controller, or XTC, is a Cisco Path Computation Engine (PCE) and it is implemented as a feature included as part of Cisco IOS-XR operating system.
+Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and it is implemented as a feature included as part of Cisco IOS-XR operating system.
 The function is typically deployed on a Cisco IOS-XR cloud appliance XRv9000, as it involves control plane operations only.
-The XTC gains network topology awareness from BGP-LS advertisements received from the underlying network.
+The SR-PCE gains network topology awareness from BGP-LS advertisements received from the underlying network.
 Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path to Path Computation Element Clients (PCCs) using the Path